mihalea/i3expo/README.md

 # Usage

-Compile the `prntscn.cc` as follows:
+Compile the `prtscn.c` as follows:

 `gcc -shared -O3 -Wall -fPIC -Wl,-soname,prtscn -o prtscn.so prtscn.c -lX11`

-The library might nor compile for you, in which case you have to remove the `extern "C" ` from the function definitions and also maybe change `Xutil.h` to `Xlib.h`.
-If a C programmer can tell me why the former may be necessary or submits a pull request, I'd be glad.

-Put the prntscn.so in the same directory as the Python script (or adjust the location in the code).
+Put the `prtscn.so` in the same directory as the Python script (or adjust the location in the code).

 Put `config` into `$XDG_CONFIG_DIR/i3expo/config` and at the very least adjust the grid settings and the number of workspaces.
 These are the only mandatory options.
 For the other options, `None` or invalid values will usually (when `ConfigParser` throws a `ValueError`) be interpreted as "use the default".
 Colors can be specified by using their PyGame names or in #fff or #ffffff hex.